malc0mn/ptp-ip/README.md

 ## Connecting to your camera
 The first and obvious step is to enable the camera's wifi.
-Have your network manager scan for wireless SSIDs and connect to the one from your camera.
+Have your network manager scan for new SSIDs and connect to the one from your camera.
 It will most likely have an obvious name.
 A Fujifilm X-T1 SSID, for example, starts with `FUJIFILM-X-T1` followed by four more characters.
 ## Linux `NetworkManager` troubleshooting
-If you cannot get a WiFi connection to your camera, start off by tailing the
-logs: `sudo journalctl -f`.
+If you have trouble establishing a WiFi connection to your camera, start off by tailing the logs: `sudo journalctl -f`.
 When those are open, connect to your camera's SSID and look closely at what it spews out.
 ### IPv6 errors
 If you see IPv6 related errors in the logs, make sure you disable IPv6 for the connection to your camera's SSID.
 You can do this using the UI: under the IPv6